 Clinical Supervising Attorney and Lecturer in Law at Stanford Law School

-Suzanne Luban co-teaches Stanford Law School’s Criminal Defense Clinic as the Clinical Supervising Attorney and Lecturer in Law.
-She brings nearly three decades of experience as a criminal defense practitioner, having litigated over 80 appeals in the Ninth Circuit, resulting in numerous published opinions.
+Suzanne Luban co-teaches Stanford Law School’s Criminal Defense Clinic, bringing nearly three decades of experience as a criminal defense practitioner.
+She has litigated over 80 appeals in the Ninth Circuit, resulting in numerous published opinions, and has mentored many law students.
+Luban received her J.D. from UCLA School of Law and has served as an Assistant Federal Public Defender.

 Tirien Steinbach